tijana-zrnic/tijana-zrnic.github.io/stats357/index.md

 ---
 layout: course
-title: STATS 357 — Reliability and Validity in Artificial Intelligence
+title: STATS357 — Reliability and Validity in Artificial Intelligence
 # Prevent search engines from indexing this page (not linked from main site)
 robots: noindex, nofollow
 ---

-# Statistics 357: Reliability and Validity in Artificial Intelligence
+# STATS357: Reliability and Validity in Artificial Intelligence

 Tijana Zrnic, Stanford University, Spring 2026